reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 #### Alternative 1: Reset uncontrolled component with an ID prop

-If `key` doesn't work for some reason (perhaps the component is very expensive to initialize), a workable but cumbersome solution would be to watch for changes to "userID" in getDerivedStateFromProps:
+If `key` doesn't work for some reason (perhaps the component is very expensive to initialize), a workable but cumbersome solution would be to watch for changes to "userID" in `getDerivedStateFromProps`:

 ```js
 class EmailInput extends Component {